isabelc/EDD-Related-Downloads/readme.txt

 = 1.5.1 =
 * Moved the settings from the "Downloads -> Misc" to "Downoads -> Extenstions" tab.
+* Tested and passed for WP 3.9 compatibility.

 = 1.5 =
 * New: added option to choose sort order and orderby parameters.